 Martin A. Lambert has been a director of Civeo since May 2014 and is currently the Chairman of the Compensation Committee.
 Mr. Lambert is retired.
 He served as Chief Executive Officer of Swan Hills Synfuels LP, an energy conversion company, from November 2008 until July 2014.
 Prior thereto, Mr. Lambert served as a founder and managing director of Matco Capital Ltd., a private equity firm focused in the energy sector, since mid-2002.
-Mr. Lambert was a partner in the Canadian law firm Bennett Jones LLP from March 1987 to March 2007 and served as the Chief Executive Officer of that firm from 1996 to 2000.
+Mr. Lambert was a partner of Bennett Jones LLP, a Canadian law firm, from March 1987 to March 2007 and served as the Chief Executive Officer of that firm from 1996 to 2000.
 He served as a director of Oil States from February 2001 to May 2014 and Calfrac Well Services Ltd., from March 2004 to May 2010.
 Mr. Lambert currently serves as lead director, compensation, and as a member of the audit committee of Zedi, Inc., a private company involved in Canadian, U.S. and other international oilfield services.
 Mr. Lambert received his LLB degree from the University of Alberta in 1979.

 Constance B. Moore has been a director of Civeo since June 2014 and is currently the Chairman of the Audit Committee.
-Ms. Moore has served as a director of TriPointe Group (NYSE: TPH) since July 2014 and has served as a director of Columbia Property Trust (NYSE: CXP) since November 2017.
+Ms. Moore has served as a director of TriPointe Group (NYSE: TPH) since July 2014 and is currently the Chairman of the compensation committee as well as a member of its audit committee.
+Ms. Moore has served as a director of Columbia Property Trust (NYSE: CXP) since November 2017 and is a member of its audit and nominating and corporate governance committees.
 Ms. Moore was a director of BRE Properties, Inc. (BRE) (NYSE: BRE) from September 2002 until BRE was acquired in April 2014.
 Ms. Moore served as President and Chief Executive Officer of BRE from January 2005 until April 2014 and served as President and Chief Operating Officer of BRE from January 2004 until December 2004.
 Ms. Moore has more than 35 years of experience in the real estate industry.
 Prior to joining BRE in 2002, she was the managing director of Security Capital Group & Affiliates.
-From 1993 to 2002, Ms. Moore held several executive positions with Security Capital Group, including co-chairman and chief operating officer of Archstone Communities Trust (NYSE:ASN).
-Ms. Moore holds an M.B.A. from the University of California, Berkeley, Haas School of Business, and a bachelor's degree from San Jose State University.
+From 1993 to 2002, Ms. Moore held several executive positions with Security Capital Group, including co-chairman and chief operating officer of Archstone Communities Trust (NYSE: ASN).
+Ms. Moore holds an M.B.A. from the University of

+California, Berkeley, Haas School of Business, and a bachelor's degree from San Jose State University.
 In 2009, she served as chair of the National Association of Real Estate Investment Trusts.
-Currently, she is chair of the Fisher Center for Real Estate and Urban Economics Policy Advisory Board at UC Berkeley; serves on the board of Haas School of Business, UC Berkeley; the chair of the compensation committee of TriPointe Group (NYSE: TPH); serves on the board of Bridge Housing Corporation; is a Governor and Trustee of the Urban Land Institute (ULI); serves on the board of the ULI-Foundation and the ULI Global Board; serves on the board of the Tower Foundation at San Jose State University.
+Currently, she is chair of the Fisher Center for Real Estate and Urban Economics Policy Advisory Board at UC Berkeley; serves on the board of Haas School of Business, UC Berkeley; serves on the board of Bridge Housing Corporation; is a Governor and Trustee of the Urban Land Institute (ULI); serves on the board of the ULI-Foundation and the ULI Global Board; and serves on the board of the Tower Foundation at San Jose State University.